Tips-Discord/Cwelium/README.md

 - **If the tokens are locked can they join servers?**
   - No, they cant.
 - **What is Cwelium**
   - Cwelium is a Discord raiding tool with multiple features designed for Raiding on Discord.
 It supports HTTP and HTTPS proxies, multi-threading, and includes functionalities like joining and leaving servers, spamming, token checking, mass DMing, and more.
 It uses Discord API v9 and supports various captcha solvers.
-The repository emphasizes that it is for educational purposes only.

 </details>